 Over the past few months I’ve written a lot about Shark upright vacuums.
 And some have the “Lift Away” feature that turns these uprights into canister vacuums.

-The Powered Lift Away NR96 is the only canister in Shark product line.
+The Powered Lift-Away NR96 is the only canister in the Shark product line.

 If your home has carpet, you’d have to put this on your shortlist because it’s got a motorized brush.

 The “anti-allergen” complete seal technology makes this a great option for folks who have asthma.

 It has a fully interchangeable toolset that makes this as versatile as a Dyson V8 but much cheaper.

 The 23-foot power cord is longer than the normal canister so you’ll be able to use it on borderline large homes.